 The main drag of Wicker Park is North Milwaukee Avenue.
 Beautiful shops there.
 While there I stopped in and had an espresso at a Starbucks.
 It is a nice area to walk and feel the vibe of Chicago.

-Behind the main drag — North Milwaukee Avenue — there is a parallel street where all the garbage pickups are done.
-This offered a more interesting walk.
+Behind the main drag — North Milwaukee Avenue — there is a parallel street where all the garbage pickups are done, under the elevated train tracks.

 There is a bookstore on North Milwaukee Avenue named Myopic Books — a good old fashioned bookstore featuring tons of new and used books in nooks and crannies on multiple levels.